Seti-Ngabo/Seti-Ngabo/README.md

 **About me**

-- 💼 I'm a competitive soccer player
+- ⚽️ I'm a competitive soccer player

 - 📈 Built github-repositories on GitHub

 - ❤️ I love Science and working with computers

-- ❤️ I love playing: basketball, Soccer and Hiking
+- 🏀 I love playing: basketball, Soccer, Hiking and rollerblading